JCCCK/Splatty/README.md

-flat
+Splatty
 ====

-/f/lat is a simple HTML5 bulletin board made at PenappsXII Fall 2015.
+Splatty is a simple HTML5 bulletin board made at PenappsXII Fall 2015.

 Inspired by the Wii game Splatoon, join in a 2D multiplayer battle of up to 16 player on 4 teams with the goal to cover the map in your team color.

-/f/lat was built with Node.js, Phaser.js, and Socket.io.
+Splatty was built with Node.js, Phaser.js, and Socket.io.

 ##To use